-A vertical garden is a garden that grows upward (vertically) using a trellis or other support system, rather than on the ground (horizontally).
+A vertical garden is a garden that grows upward (vertically) using shelving, trellis, or another support system, rather than on the ground (horizontally).

 Harvesting crops from a vertical garden is significantly easier than with a conventional on-the-ground garden.
 Because you are able to harvest while standing mostly upright or completely upright (depending on the vertical level being harvested), as opposed to kneeling or squatting on the ground, vertical gardening is easier on the back and legs, and many people with arthritis or other disabilities find it highly beneficial.